MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 other observable patterns.

-Similarly, if the client enforces DNSSEC validation on A/AAAA responses, it SHOULD NOT fall back to steps 5 or 6 if the SVCB response fails to validate.
+Similarly, if the client enforces DNSSEC validation on A/AAAA responses, it SHOULD NOT fall back to non-SVCB connection if a SVCB response fails to validate.

 If the client is unable to complete SVCB resolution due to its chain length